Shadowsocks-NET/shadowsocks-specs/2022-1-shadowsocks-2022-edition.md

 - 1-byte type: Differentiates between client and server messages.
 A request stream has type `0`.
 A response stream has type `1`.
 - 8-byte Unix epoch timestamp: Messages with over 30 seconds of time difference MUST be treated as replay.
+- Length: Indicates the next chunk's plaintext length (not including the authentication tag).
 - ATYP + address + port: Target address in [SOCKS5 address format](https://datatracker.ietf.org/doc/html/rfc1928#section-5).
 - Request salt in response header: This maps a response stream to a request stream.
 The client MUST check this field in response header against the request salt.

+#### 3.1.3.
+Detection Prevention

+The random salt and header chunks MUST be buffered and sent in one write call to the underlying socket.
+Separate writes can lead to predictable packet sizes, which could potentially be used to detect the protocol.

+To process the salt and the fixed-length header, servers and clients MUST make exactly one read call.
+If the amount of data received is not enough for decryption, or decryption fails, or header validation fails, the server MUST act in a way that does not exhibit the amount of bytes consumed by the server.
+This defends against probes that send one byte at a time to detect how many bytes the server consumes before closing the connection.

+In such circumstances, do not immediately close the socket.
+Closing the socket with unread data causes RST to be sent.
+This reveals the exact number of bytes consumed by the server.
+Implementations MAY choose to employ one of the following strategies:

+1. To consistently send RST even when the receive buffer is empty, set `SO_LINGER` to true with a zero timeout, then close the socket.
+2. To consistently send FIN even when the receive buffer has unread data, shut down the write half of the connection by calling `shutdown(SHUT_WR)`, then drain the connection for any further received data.
+3. To consistently send FIN even when the receive buffer has unread data, but disallow unlimited writes, shut down the write half of the connection by calling `shutdown(SHUT_WR)`, then `epoll` for `EPOLLRDHUP`.
+Read until EOF then close the connection.
+This limits the amount of data the other party can send to the size of your socket receive buffer.

+In a request header, either initial payload or padding MUST be present.
+When making a request header, if payload is not available, add non-zero random length padding.

+For client implementations, a simple approach is to always send random length padding.
+To accommodate TCP Fast Open (TFO), clients MAY wait a short amount of time (typically less than one second) for client-first protocols to write the first payload, before carrying on to establish a proxy connection and write the header.

+Servers MUST reject the request if the first payload chunk does not contain payload and the padding length is 0.
+Servers MUST enforce that the request header (including padding) does not extend beyond the first payload chunk.

+For response streams, the header is always sent along with payload.
+No padding is needed.

 #### 3.1.4.
 Replay Protection